 First patent application submitted for CRISPR-Cas 9 technology

-A group of scientists based at Howard Hughes Medical Institute published a radically new gene editing method that harnessed the CRISPR-Cas9 system
+Publication of radically new gene editing method that harnesses the CRISPR-Cas9 system

 International Summit on Human Gene Editing met to discuss the scientific, medical, ethical, and governance issues associated with recent advances in human gene-editing research